saberblackstar/devfeeinterceptor/README.md

 ## Is this a scam?
+Of course not.
 We know the internet is full of NoDevFee scams.
-Our team made this software in order to all people profit.
+Our team made this software to help the community.

-## Why did you made this?
-To help the community.
 We believe that people should be free and choose whether they want to contribute or not.

 ## Does it contain virus?
-Absolutely NOT!
-We made this for the sake of the community.
-Hence, here’s the virustotal report:
+Absolutely not.
+Here’s the virustotal report:
 ![Example](https://antiscan.me/images/result/VUZgjtszgKoI.png)

 ## How to start it on boot before PhoenixMiner?